cghr-toronto/icd/README.md

 *For more information, refer to [WHO's ICD Website](https://www.who.int/standards/classifications/classification-of-diseases).*

+## Access

+For open access, view and download the datasets from the [data](data) folder.

+For database access (collaborators and CGHR staff only), please contact one of the following people:

+* Richard Wen <rrwen.dev@gmail.com>
+* Peter Rodriguez <Peter.Rodriguez@unityhealth.to>

 ## Citation

 To cite the ICD data, please cite the WHO depending on the version: